aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/ranges/get/_index.md

 - [How to get cell data based on a named range](/cells/ranges/get/values/)
 - [How to get a named range from an Excel workbook](/cells/ranges/get/name/)

+**Prerequisites**

+- A valid Aspose Cloud access token (or `client_id`/`client_secret` for OAuth).
+- The Excel file must be uploaded to the target storage folder.
+- Aspose.Cells Cloud SDK version 3.0 or later.

 The **Get Range** operation returns the content of a specified range in a worksheet.
 It is a simple `GET` request that returns the range data in JSON format (or other formats when requested).